 2-1-1 Arizona Need some help, but not sure where to find it?
 This resource can help you find help and services like car seat safety classes to affording diapers and food to finding child care, plus many other services not focused on your child.

 Text4Baby (English)(Spanish) This text-based service is like having a friend who knows just what you’re going through, and has support and answers for your questions.

 ASHLine Being around smoke is one risk factor for SIDS and other dangerous sleep issues.
 Parents can reduce the risk by quitting smoking to protect their baby.
 ASHLine is a free online and phone-based service that can help.

 In-Person Help In Maricopa County

-For babies who spent at least 120 hours (5 days) in the NICU (newborn intensive care unit), NICP provides help once the baby comes home.
+High Risk Perinatal Program (HRPP) For babies who spent at least 120 hours (5 days) in the NICU (newborn intensive care unit), HRPP provides help once the baby comes home.
 This helps parents continue to receive care as they transition from hospital care to home.